 Namutoni rest camp – This camp is located in eastern Etosha, on the southern edge of Etosha Pan, and can be accessed via the Von Lindequist Gate (far eastern boundary).
 Built into an old German Fort Namutoni Camp has a unique atmosphere.
 Its proximity to Fisher’s Pan makes it a hotspot for birders.

-In the western side takes place the exclusive Dolomite Camp (limited number of visitors); Situated in the wilder, more remote and previously less-utilized western section there is Olifantsrus (only camping); In the remote north-eastern part of the park, there is Onkoshi camp (on the border of the parks characteristic salt pan, runs mainly on solar power).
+In the western side is the exclusive Dolomite Camp (limited number of visitors); Located in the wilder, more remote and previously less-utilized western section, there is Olifantsrus (only camping); In the remote north-eastern part of the park, there is Onkoshi camp (on the border of the parks characteristic salt pan, runs mainly on solar power).

 4. When to go